lpzhang-code/Call-Centre/README.md

 - carrier initiated event is where person texts the weather app with their location and receives forecast in response
 - the text message will reach the carrier which finds that twilio owns the recipient number, it will then be routed to twilio via the SMPP protocol
 - twilio receives the message through its dedicated connection with the carrier, it will find that the recipient phone number has been configured with messaging URL pointing to application endpoint
-- twilio will send HTTP request (webhook) to the weather app containing information in the text message
+- twilio will send HTTP request (webhook) to the weather app containing the information in the text message
 - weather app will return TwiML instructing how to respond to the text message

 ```